 There’s a lot of variety or protein sources in this Wellness Grain Free Turkey and Salmon Wet food.
 It’s still a good choice for cats with food sensitivities.

-BLUE Basics Limited Ingredient Grain-Free Duck and Potato Wet Cat Food
+BLUE Basics Limited Ingredient Grain-Free Indoor Turkey & Potato Entrée

-The Basics Grain Free Duck and potato entree is another good option if your cat has food sensitivities or IBD.
+The Basics Grain Free Turkey and Potato Entrée is another good option if your cat has food sensitivities or IBD.
 BLUE promises no corn, wheat, or soy and no artificial flavors or preservatives.

 Instinct Grain-Free Salmon Wet Cat Food